 The Tunkillia deposit south of Tarcoola has a resource of 15.6 Mt at 5.5 g/t Ag (and 1.6 g/t Au).

 Epithermal silver-(lead) mineralisation associated with the Gawler Range Volcanics has been identified at the Paris deposit, and in several adjacent prospects in the northern Eyre Peninsula in host Hutchison Group metasediment.
-Resource at Paris has been determined at 5.9 Mt at 110 g/t Ag for 622,000 kg contained silver.
+The Total Mineral Resource estimate at Paris is 9.3 Mt at 139 g/t silver and 0.6% lead; for 42 Moz contained silver and 55 kt contained lead (based on 50 g/t silver cut-off grade).
 The nearby Menninnie Dam (Pb-Zn-Ag) skarn deposit has a resource of 5.2 Mt at 28 g/t Ag.

 Between 1941 and 1986, the Mount Gunson Mine produced ~65 t of silver metal as a by-product in the mixed sulphide concentrate comprising mainly copper (chalcopyrite, bornite and chalcocite) with lesser zinc (sphalerite) and lead (galena) from the Main Open Cut, East Lagoon, West Lagoon and Cattlegrid deposits.
 Mineralisation is located in the upper surface of a palaeopermafrost brecciated sandstone of the pre-Adelaidean Pandurra Formation.
 Silver resource at the MG-14 Cu-Co-Ag deposit is 1.5 Mt at 17 g/t Ag, and for the Windabout Cu-Co-Ag deposit 19 Mt at 10 g/t Ag.